 If you got output as "1" (Number one), It means that the network cable is connected with the network card.

-You also can check if the cable is connected to the network card using the following command too:
+You can also check if the cable is connected to the network card using the following command too:

 $ cat /sys/class/net/enp5s0/operstate